 CHECKLIST QUESTION Ref.
 MoV COMMENTS Draft Concl.
-Final Concl. have not been provided to DNV.
-The following documents are therefore requested: - copy of the Feasibility Study, in particular the part that presents the estimation of plant capacity, plant generation per year, power density and power dispatched to the grid; copy of the Power Purchase Agreement; registration of the plant in the National Electricity Agency.
+Final Concl. copy of the Feasibility Study, in particular the part that presents the estimation of plant capacity, plant generation per year, power density and power dispatched to the grid; copy of the Power Purchase Agreement; registration of the plant in the National Electricity Agency.
 A.3.2.
-Does the project use state of the art technology or would the technology result in a significantly better performance than any commonly used technologies in the host country? /1/ DR There was no transfer of technology, as the technology used in the project activity is Brazilian.
-OK A.3.3.
+Does the project use state of the art technology or would the technology result in a significantly better performance than any commonly used technologies in the host country? /1/ DR There was no transfer of technology, as the technology used in the project activity is Brazilian. ОК A.3.3.
 Does the project make provisions for meeting training and maintenance needs? /1/ DR The project documentation does not report about provisions for meeting training and maintenance needs.
-CL 14 OK A.4.
-Contribution to Sustainable Development J The project's contribution to sustainable development is assessed.
+CL-14 OK A.4.
+Contribution to Sustainable Development The project's contribution to sustainable development is assessed.
 A.4.1.
-Has the host country confirmed that the project assists it in achieving sustainable development? /1/ DR The project is in line with current sustainable development priorities in Brazil.
-Prior to the submission of the final validation report to the CDM Executive Board, DNV will have to receive the written approval of voluntary participation from the DNA of Brazil, including the confirmation that the
+Has the host country confirmed that the project assists it in achieving sustainable development? /1/ DR The DNA of Brazil confirmed that the project assists in achieving sustainable development.
+OK A.4.2.
+Will the project create other environmental or social benefits than GHG emission reductions? /1/ DR The project is expected to decrease the dependence on fossil fuels, contribute to better work conditions and revenue distribution, increase job opportunities and contribute to regional integration and connection with other sectors, thus ОК